kostadin-t/btp-terraform/units/unit_2_1/README.md

 In addition to telling Terraform which provider to use, the provider usually also needs a provider-specific configuration.
 This configuration mainly comprises the authentication information needed for Terraform to communicate with the platform.
 You find the required information in the documentation of the specific provider.
 In case of the Terraform provider for SAP BTP you find it in the [main section of the documentation](https://registry.terraform.io/providers/SAP/btp/latest/docs).

 We see that the only required parameter is the *subdomain* of the global account we are using.
-Therefore we add the following code to the `provider.tf` file:
+Therefore we add the following code at the end of the `provider.tf` file:

 ```terraform
 provider "btp" {